Barefoot Holistics | Reflexology in Albany WA

 Europe, 1582

-The theory of reflexology spread with trade between Asia and Europe.
+Healing practices via the feet spread with trade between Asia and Europe.
 In 1582, two European doctors produced the first known book on the topic.

 Picture